Keiwen/Trackerstone/README.md

 # Trackerstone

-<a target="_blank" href="https://keiwen.github.io/Trackerstone/">Try it on web browser</a> and get mobile app (see below)!
-(Oh, seems to have some issues with IE)
+<a target="_blank" href="https://keiwen.github.io/Trackerstone/">Try it on web browser</a> and get mobile app! (see below)

-Current version is 0.10.11 new ranked system (require hard reset for old users).
+Current version is 1.0.0 with reworked design.
-Reworked design is still in progress.

 Lastest card set included: March of the Lich King (released 2022-12-06)